sppunderreview/PSSO/README.md

 ## Requirements

-This artifact requires a storage capacity of 130 GB and a computer with a Debian system.
+This artifact requires a storage capacity of 130 GB and a computer with a Debian system and conda package management installed.

 Disassembling binaries, which is optional, requires IDA Pro with a version close to 7.5.